lightme-fan/lightme-fan/README.md

 👋 Hi, my name is Fanilo.
-I am a front-end developer from Maddagascar, one of Onja team members.
-I have covered a few technologies on front-end development which are
+I am a front-end developer from Madagascar, one of Onja team members.
+I have covered a few technologies on front-end development which are:
   - HTML
   - CSS3
   - SASS